 Art joined Mountain Family in July 2007, after more than sixteen years of health care management, honing his skills in operations, leadership, administration, utilization management, and business development.
-Prior to joining Mountain Family, Art worked for several Southern California medical and dental organizations in Southern California, as well as in banking operations management with Bank of America.
+Prior to joining Mountain Family, Art worked for several Southern California medical and dental organizations, as well as in banking operations management with Bank of America.
 Art received his Bachelor of Arts degree in Business Administration from the California State University, Los Angeles.
 When not working Art enjoys biking, hiking, gardening, and road trips with his wife and two children.

 Before joining Mountain Family in 2000, Jenny served several years in the United States Peace Corps at clinics in Yemen, then at a mission in Guatemala, and then at a Free Standing Birth Center in the Bronx, New York City, where she developed her midwife birthing skills.
-She holds a Certified Nurse Midwife degree from the University of Pennsylvania, a Family Nurse Practitioner degree from the University of Colorado, and a Certified Nursing degree from the University of Rochester.
+She holds a Certified Nurse Midwife degree from the University of Pennsylvania, a Family Nurse Practitioner degree from the University of Colorado, and a Bachelor of Science in Nursing from the University of Rochester.
 Jenny contributes time at Mountain Valley Developmental Center, and she enjoys exploring Colorado’s natural wonders with her husband and two daughters.

 As Executive Assistant, Danyelle works closely with CEO Ross Brooks, to manage his schedule and assist other members of the Mountain Family Executive Team.
 Originally from Fort Morgan, Danyelle received her Bachelor of Science in Community Journalism in 2003.
 She joined Mountain Family in 2011 and has helped improve internal systems as well as organize an Advocacy Task Force.
 Danyelle represents Mountain Family on the Garfield County Human Services Commission.
 Danyelle likes to watch birds, hike, play with her cats, and spend time with her husband.